Vasil Garvanliev

-Vasil Garvanliev (Васил Гарванлиев; born 2 November 1984) is a Macedonian singer.
-He is also known mononymously as Vasil.
+Vasil Garvanliev (Васил Гарванлиев; born 2 November 1984), known professionally as Vasil, is a Macedonian singer.
 He was due to represent North Macedonia with the song "You" in the Eurovision Song Contest 2020 in Rotterdam before the event was cancelled.
 Instead, he represented North Macedonia in the 2021 contest, this time with the song "Here I Stand".

 Beginnings

 Child singer

 Garvanliev started singing at the age of seven.
 He was discovered by a Macedonian composer who was passing by when he heard Vasil singing in the street.
 At age eight he released an album that included the Japanese-influenced "Marionka" (in Macedonian Марионка) with lyrics about a beautiful Macedonian girl.
 In 1994, at age ten, he performed "Marionka" during the annual Macedonian children's song festival Zlatno Slavejče (in Macedonian: Златно славејче '94, meaning Golden Nightingale '94).

 United States (1997–2004)

 In 1997, at the height of the Kosovo War, he moved with his parents and his brother to the United States with the family as refugees.
 He became a member of the Chicago Children's Choir from 1999 to 2003.
 He became a main soloist for the choir, had a debut at Carnegie Hall with Chichester Psalms and was a guest artist performing with Yo-Yo Ma and members of Chicago Symphony Orchestra.
 As soloist with the choir, he performed backing vocals with artists like Julie Andrews, Celine Dion, Nick Carter, New Kids on the Block, Nelly Furtado and Enrique Iglesias.
 He also performed with the choir in the White House with President George H. W. Bush attending.
 He applied for a pan-American contest for a presidential music art scholarship.
 Winning the regionals in Chicago, he proceeded to the U.S. national finals where he was nominated for the presidential scholarship for opera studies.
 He had also applied to Juilliard School.
 But both prospects and a music scholarship in New York at the Manhattan School of Music were abruptly severed when, following tighter immigration requirements in the wake of September 11 attacks, all his family members (both parents and brother) were deported for insufficient paperwork for U.S. citizenship.
 After he returned to Macedonia for family reasons, he was not allowed back into the United States.
-He moved to Milan and London with a musical prospects and eventually to Toronto, Canada in 2004 on a scholarship.
+He moved to Milan and London with musical prospects and eventually to Toronto, Canada in 2004 on a scholarship.